EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-03.md

 ### EX1 Baseline (In-Memory Only)

-- This session **is the EX1 deliverable**: students leave class with a FastAPI backend, pytest suite, and Docker packaging that satisfy the HTTP API portion of the exercise—even if data only lives in memory for now.
+- This session **is the EX1 deliverable**: students leave class with a FastAPI backend, pytest suite, Docker packaging, and REST client scripts that satisfy the HTTP API portion of the exercise—even if data only lives in memory for now.
+Think of it as microservice #1 in the eventual EX3 stack.
 - In-memory storage is intentional at this checkpoint; it keeps the focus on HTTP verbs, validation, dependency injection, and smoke testing.
 Everyone can demo the service (curl, REST Client, Docker) without juggling SQL yet.
-- Preview the roadmap: **Session 04 adds SQLModel + SQLite** as an optional upgrade path the moment students feel ready (or when they begin prepping for EX3).
-Because the files are already modular (config/models/repository/routes/tests), persistence becomes a drop-in swap instead of a rewrite.
+- Preview the roadmap: **Session 04 adds SQLModel + SQLite** so the same API talks to a real database.
+That persistence layer becomes non‑negotiable before EX3, where teams will run at least three cooperating services (FastAPI backend, persistence, and a UI/automation surface).
 - Encourage students to push this code to their EX1 repo immediately.
-Session 04’s DB changes layer on top of the same HTTP contract—they are not a different app.
+Session 04’s DB changes layer on top of the same HTTP contract—they are not a different app, just service hardening that prepares the multi-service system you expect by the final exercise.
+- **Architecture decision**: We use `Movie` as both the domain model and response model today.
+Session 04 will introduce `MovieRead` to distinguish SQLModel tables from API responses, but the HTTP contract stays identical.

 ## Live Build Strategy (No Pre-Solved Example)